tpayne/lang-examples/nodejs/Azure/Table/README.md

 Storage Application
 =======================

-This repo contains a simple example Node.JS REST API that works with Azure Storage Storage Account(s) (Blob).
+This repo contains a simple example Node.JS REST API that works with Azure Storage Account(s) (Tables).

-To run this sample, you will need to have access to a Azure Storage Storage Account(s) (Blob) and an AKS instance to which you can deploy too.
+To run this sample, you will need to have access to a Azure Storage Storage Account(s) (Tables) and an AKS instance to which you can deploy too.

 What does this sample do?
 -------------------------
 This example consists of the following...
-* A NodeJS REST API application coded to authenticate to an Azure Storage Storage Account (Blob) instance, and create a container upon it.
+* A NodeJS REST API application coded to authenticate to an Azure Storage Account (Table) instance, and create a container upon it.

 To use this sample, you need to do the following...
 * Spin up an Azure Storage Account